philippweder/project-template-python/README.md

 - **`scripts/sandbox/`**: Quick testing, prototyping, and development scripts
 - **`tests/`**: Unit tests to ensure your code works correctly

+Of course, the structure may be adapted to the specific needs of the project.

 ## 📋 Prerequisites

 Before you start, ensure you have: